About this Program

 How Hard Is the Breast Sonography Registry?

 A certificate of attendance, documenting 4-credit hours will be provided for each individual upon completion of each webinar session.
-Completing all 4 sessions of this series will provide the 16 hours of structured education related to the content specifications outlined by the ARRT, required for certification and registration.
+Each session attended can be used towards the 16 hours of structured education related to the content specifications outlined by the ARRT®, required for certification and registration.

 A printable download will be available to each registrant prior to each session of the Breast Sonography Review webinar.
 This will allow you to follow along with the presentation and make notes for your study guide as you feel necessary.